15 Must-Read Inspirational Books for Women

-As female professionals, we all know that we have unique hurdles to overcome.
+As female professionals, we all know we have unique hurdles to overcome.
 Doing so sometimes requires unique inspiration.
 You don’t have to go far to find any.
-Quotes, social media posts, news articles with inspiring stories all flood our phone screens daily.
-Inspiration is important to help us stay disciplined and continue working on our goals.
-In my humble opinion, reading books is the best way to not only get inspiration but really learn about a topic and add to your repertoire.
+Quotes, social media posts, and news articles with inspiring stories all flood our phone screens daily.
+Inspiration is essential to help us stay disciplined and work on our goals.
+In my humble opinion, reading books is the best way to get inspiration and really learn about a topic and add to your repertoire.

-Which books are the best inspirational books for women on their road to success?
+Which are the best inspirational books for women on their road to success?
 This list is compiled from TFP and fellow female professionals across the internet blogosphere.
-See what they have to say and where they have received inspiration in the pursuit of their goals.
+See what they have to say and where they have received inspiration in pursuing their goals.

 16 Must-Read Inspirational Books For Women

 This list is an accumulation of several female professionals plus TFP’s own recommendations for inspirational books for women.
 These are books every woman should consider reading.
 Be sure to add them to your reading list.
 Make this year your best year yet!